idkHow2code/CITS3403_PROMATH/README.md

+My HTML, CSS, JS, Flask Project.
+Original: https://github.com/CITS3403MATH/Promath.
+I just made a commit to transfer the entire project into this Respository, and hence it has only 1 commit: "Initial Commit"

 > ProMath

 A basic flask based math tutorial app designed to teach the basics of re-arranging equations, indicies, geometry and simultanous equations.
 The app features the ability for the user to create an account and have their answers saved for the tutorials, quizes and a final test.
 Feed back is given for the user to track their progress on a progress page.